 By Joel Tjintjelaar

-If you want your work to be printed in the best way possible then I can highly recommend visiting Red Ognita’s website or visit his RedLab Facebook page where he talks passionately and with a lot of knowledge on creating fine art prints and the importance of printing in this digital day and age.
+If you want your work to be printed in the best way possible then I can highly recommend visiting Red Ognita’s website or visiting his RedLab Facebook page where he talks passionately and with a lot of knowledge of creating fine art prints and the importance of printing in this digital day and age.
 Please enjoy Red’s article where he talks about “Better black and white printing”, which will be the first article in a series on better black and white photography printing in the digital age.

-Manufacturers have reformulated their ink sets to include multiple blacks and highly saturated colors to produce a better digital black and white print.
+Manufacturers have reformulated their ink sets to include multiple blacks and highly saturated colors to produce a better digital black-and-white print.
 Printer brands also produced their own software solution, rendering digital black and white photography files differently.
 All you need to do is read a bit, select options then press print.

 But how would you know how that you’re producing your best?
 Do you even like to know?

 If you do, test and compare.
 Compare the data and methods.
-It is not enough only to compare the tools, but you must also compare the processes.
+It is not enough only to compare the tools, you must also compare the processes.

 I have printed a 21-step wedge for measurement on Hahnemuhle Photorag fine art paper.
 I chose this paper for its long history (1584) in paper making and its popularity amongst digital printmakers.
 Arguably, Hahnemuhle has one of the best canned profiles (ICC profile readily available) in the market today.
 Having a good baseline in testing is necessary to ascertain if there are any differences with the printing routes.
 Additionally, if there’s any improvement with HPR, it is almost certain that there would be significant differences with others.
 I will be using a Datacolor spectrophotometer (Spyder3 print SR) to measure.
-Note that the test strip was not printed to serve as a target, instead it was printed as a step-wedge to test the black and white linearity of different printing paths (printing a target dictates a different process)
+Note that the test strip was not printed to serve as a target, instead, it was printed as a step-wedge to test the black-and-white linearity of different printing paths (printing a target dictates a different process)

 Why does it have to be linear?
-A linear response solves a lot of challenges when printing Black and White; abrupt tonal jumps (banding) ; reduced metamerism; consistent graybalance; high dMax without sacrificing shadow detail; print permanence (less yellow ink; the most notorious color) and the ability to produce a neutral color (no colorcast)
+A linear response solves a lot of challenges when printing Black and White; abrupt tonal jumps (banding); reduced metamerism; consistent gray balance; high dMax without sacrificing shadow detail; print permanence (less yellow ink; the most notorious color) and the ability to produce a neutral color (no colorcast)

-That straight line top to bottom is where you’d want to be.
+That straight line from top to bottom is where you’d want to be.
 That’s Luminance.
 Move a wee bit and you’ll touch color (colorcast)

 Individual measurement results: From Left to Right